mvolkmann/blog/src/web-dev-tips.md

 For this reason `100%` is often preferred over `100vw`.

 The example below demonstrates the difference between `100vw` and `100%`.
-Notice the right borders and the use of `box-sizing: border-box;`.
+Notice the right borders and the use of `box-sizing: border-box;` which is explained later.

 {% include "_viewport-vs-percent.html" %}